 This is because at the end of the day, what you’re practising in placement is what you will be required to do every single day once you become qualified.

 Courses for Special Needs Education

 You can also take a more roundabout route to become a special needs teacher.
-You could, for example, take TAFE courses in education, such as TAFE Certificate III in Education Support.
+You could, for example, take TAFE courses in education, such as TAFE Certificate IV in Education Support.

 Special Needs Teaching Methods

-Mild learning disabilities might require the use of extra visual cues in lessons or more physical activities that can still occur in a traditional school environment but more severe special needs could also include aspects of physical therapy and one-on-one classes in special schools.
+Mild learning disabilities might require the use of extra visual cues in lessons or more physical activities that can still occur in a traditional school environment.
+Still, more severe special needs could also include aspects of physical therapy and one-on-one classes in special education schools.

 You also need to develop programs with parents – to the parent’s capabilities – so that they can continue to promote learning and development at home.
 Furthermore, your programs need to address children’s social, emotional and behavioural needs.